picosix/cv/README.md

 - Learned the business logic
 - Write unit test and implement it
 - Cleanup the unit test and code I wrote
-- Repeate these steps over, over and over until no more code to upgrade
+- Repeat these steps over, over and over until no more code to upgrade
 - Break the monolithic application to micorservice application